TechAssistance/CIDR-RANGES-OF-JAIL-TIME/README.md

 # avoidthese
-Lists of CIDR ranges for droppers to avoid as well as to exclude from port scans
+Lists of CIDR ranges for droppers to avoid as well as to exclude from port scans.
+Govt and Military ranges

 Special thanks to syntax <3